foued86/documentation/content/en/tests/early_flake_detection.md

 * A developer working in a feature branch writes a new test, commits and pushes the changes.
 * This test is retried automatically for this commit and every new commit in the feature branch, until the branch is merged.
-* Once the feature branch is merged, that new test is considered part of the known tests for the test service.
+* After the feature branch is merged, that new test is considered part of the known tests for the test service.
 That test is not considered new anymore.

 {{< img src="continuous_integration/early_flake_detection_commits.png" alt="How Early Flake Detection works in your commits.">}}